About Tonkon Torp LLP

 Doing it All

 Attorneys at Tonkon Torp cover a full range of practice areas, including bankruptcy, corporate, cannabis, employment, environmental, intellectual property, litigation, real estate, and tax.
 And the firm’s work has not gone unrecognized.
-Best Lawyers in America®named six Tonkon attorneys as 2019 Portland Lawyers of the Year.
-And 31 of the firm’s attorneys made it onto the 2018 Oregon Super Lawyers and Rising Stars lists.
-On the corporate front, the firm was recently recognized for its work on the sale of Pendleton Whisky brands to the Mexican company Becle.
-The deal was named the Mexico Deal of the Year by the 2018 M&A Atlas Awards.
+Best Lawyers in America® named six Tonkon attorneys as 2019 Portland Lawyers of the Year.
+And 31 of the firm’s attorneys made it onto the 2019 Oregon Super Lawyers or Rising Stars lists.
+The firm has also been recognized as one of the “Most Admired Companies” in Oregon by the Portland Business Journal every year since 2005.

 Green in the Evergreens